 Tate is surprised to find the beautiful and calculating Alex Wolf—his first crush and the girl who taught him how to gamble—volunteering with Nora’s campaign, too.
 Soon, Tate is more drawn to Alex than ever.
 Her mind games stick in his head, but her vulnerable, softer side gets into his heart.
 As tensions rise along the campaign trail, Tate is forced to question whether he’s really addiction-free, after all.

 About the Author

-Kate Watson is a young adult writer, wife, and mother of two, and the tenth of thirteen children.
-Originally from Canada, she attended college in the States and holds a BA in philosophy.
-A lover of travel, speaking in accents, and experiencing new cultures, she has also lived in Israel, Brazil, Utah, and the American South.
-She now calls Arizona home.
-Shoot the Moon is her second novel.
+Kate Watson is a young adult writer, wife, mother of three, and the tenth of thirteen children.
+Originally from Canada, she attended college in the States and holds a BA in Philosophy from Brigham Young University.
+A lover of travel, speaking in accents, and experiencing new cultures, she has also lived in Israel, Brazil, and the American South, and she now calls Arizona home.